Spelt Carrot Cake with Lemon Cream Cheese Frosting

 - Pre-heat oven to 190°C (375°F) and grease/line a small springform tin (mine is 7" / 18cm).

-- Beat the oil and sugar until airy and light.
+- Beat the oil and sugar together until light and airy.

-- Beat in the eggs one at a time until well incorporated.
+- Beat in the eggs, one at a time, until fully incorporated.

-- Lastly, add the grated carrots and mix until combined.
+- Stir in the grated carrots until combined.

-- Combine the flour, baking powder, nutmeg and cinnamon.
+- In a separate bowl, whisk together the flour, baking powder, nutmeg, and cinnamon.

-- Add to the wet ingredients, mixing just until everything is evenly distributed.
+- Add the dry ingredients to the wet mixture, mixing just until evenly distributed.

-- Pour into the prepared pan and bake in the lower part of the oven for around 35-45 minutes, just until an inserted skewer comes out clean.
+- Pour the batter into the prepared tin and bake in the lower part of the oven for 35-45 minutes, or until a skewer inserted in the centre comes out clean.

-- Remove from the oven and cool for a while before removing the sides, and turning out onto a wire rack to cool completely.
+- Remove from the oven and allow to cool slightly before removing the sides of the tin.
+Turn out onto a wire rack to cool completely.

 Frosting:

-- Beat the cream cheese, butter, lemon and vanilla together until nice and fluffy.
+- Beat the cream cheese, butter, lemon juice, and vanilla together until fluffy.

-- Add just enough icing sugar to achieve a thick, spreadable frosting.
+- Add just enough icing sugar to achieve a thick, spreadable consistency.

-- Slather the frosting all over the cake.
-I went for a "semi-naked" look (if you can call it that when there's only one layer).
+- Spread the frosting over the cake.
+I went for a "semi-naked" look (if you can call it that with just one layer).

-- If you are adding a drizzle, pop the cake in the fridge for about 15 minutes before doing so.
+- If adding a drizzle, chill the cake in the fridge for about 15 minutes before doing so.

 Drizzle:

-- Drizzle over the top of the cake and decorate however you like.
+- Drizzle over the cake and decorate however you like.
 Enjoy!

 Notes

 - You can use spelt or regular flour for this recipe (just use the same amount).
-Read my post for more information.
+Read my post for more information about using spelt flour in cakes.

 - For this recipe, I did use food colouring, but prefer to use berry juice with some icing sugar to make a drizzle.
 You could use either.